-Types of brain tumors (see also table Some Tumors That Originate in or near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms they cause.
+Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain Some Tumors That Originate in or Near the Brain* A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
+It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more ) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms they cause.

 Gliomas include astrocytomas, oligodendrogliomas, and ependymomas.
 Astrocytomas are the most common glioma.

 Some astrocytomas and oligodendrogliomas grow slowly and may initially cause only seizures.
 Others, such as anaplastic astrocytomas and anaplastic oligodendrogliomas, grow fast and are cancerous.
 (Anaplastic means that a cell has not become specialized to do a specific function—that is, the cell is undifferentiated, Undifferentiated cells in a tumor suggest that the tumor is rapidly growing.)
 Astrocytomas tend to develop in young people.
 They can become more aggressive and are then called glioblastomas.
 Glioblastomas tend to develop during middle or old age.
 Glioblastomas may grow so fast that they increase pressure in the brain, causing headaches and slowed thinking.
 If the pressure becomes high enough, drowsiness, then coma, may result.

 Ependymomas develop from cells that line the spaces within the brain (ventricles).
 Ependymomas, which are uncommon, develop mainly in children and young adults.
 They are uncommon after adolescence.